The Bankrate promise

-If your investments recently made any money, you might owe something called the net investment income tax (NIIT) on your profits.
-Although many investors are not likely to get hit with this bill, it’s important to know whether or not you’re subject to paying NIIT to avoid any surprises when it comes time to file your taxes.
+If your investments made money, you might owe something called the net investment income tax (NIIT) on your profits.
+Although many investors are not likely to get hit with this bill, it’s important to know whether or not you’re subject to the NIIT to avoid any surprises when it comes time to file your taxes.

 What is the net investment income tax?